 The Municipal Property Assessment Corporation (MPAC) is responsible for assessing and classifying more than five million properties in Ontario.

-- The Regional Assessment Office for Windsor/Essex is located at:
+- The Windsor-Essex Assessment Office is located at:

 Toll Free: 1-877-517-7408

 - The principal benchmark used to assess property is current value (market value, actual value).

 - Current value is considered to be the most likely selling price a willing buyer would pay and a willing seller would accept in an open market, where both parties are under no pressure either to buy or sell the property.